 the full illustration from the 910 manualactions on the unaltered 910

-I purchased my hardware kit (now temporarily off market) from developer : to purchase , wiki , interface , install .
-Online discussion groups: Ravelry , Facebook, and GitHub .
+I purchased my hardware kit (now off the market) from the developer : to purchase , wiki , interface , install.
+Online discussion groups: Ravelry , Facebook, and GitHub.

 Installation of software can be achingly slow on Mac desktop (I am using High Sierra OS).
 SiLabsUSBDriver is also required.
-Security settings need to be checked / changed even if no warning is given by the computer leading one to assume there have been no issues with download or the install.
+Security settings need to be checked/changed even if no warning is given by the computer leading one to assume there have been no issues with the download or the install.
 The driver will reside in the library/ extensions.